-- (1) For the purpose of this regulation, "gathering" means - - (a) a group of more than 50 persons indoors; or - (b) a group of more than 100 persons outdoors.
+(1) For the purpose of these regulations, a "prohibited gathering" means a group of more than 50 persons.

-[subregulation (1) substituted by section 3 of Government Notice 256 of 2020 and by section 3(a) of Government Notice 319 of 2020]
+[subregulation (1) substituted by section 3(a) of Government Notice 256 of 2020, by section 3(a) of Government Notice 319 of 2020, by section 3(a) of Government Notice 326 of 2020 and by section 3(a) of Government Notice 1 of 2021]

-- (2) All gatherings are prohibited, except where - - (a) all persons at the gathering are members of the same household gathered at their place of residence;

-- (b) persons are gathered at their workplace; - (c) the gathering is by a government institution at national, regional or local level or the Cabinet or the Parliament for purposes of its normal operations; - (d) the gathering is for purposes of court or tribunal proceedings; - (e) the gathering is for purposes of provision of education and training at early childhood development centres, schools or higher education institutions; or - (f) a group of persons independently or coincidentally find themselves at a specific place. - (3) Despite subregulation (1) - - (a) a person must only organise or host a gathering indoors or outdoors with a number of persons that make it possible for the persons at the gathering to observe social distancing; - (b) a person may not organise or host a gathering with persons indoors and outdoors at the same time and place; and - (c) all persons must at all times adhere to the measures to combat, prevent and suppress the spread of COVID-19 as specified in or under these regulations.
+- (2) The following gatherings are permitted: - (a) where persons are members of the same household gathered at their place of residence; - (b) where persons are gathered at their workplace; - (c) where the gathering is by a government institution at national, regional or local level or the Cabinet or the Parliament for purposes of its normal operations; - (d) where the gathering is for purposes of court or tribunal proceedings; - (e) where the gathering is for purposes of provision of education and training at early childhood development centres, schools or higher education institutions; or - (f) where a group of persons independently or coincidentally find themselves at a specific place.